Halloween costume: Historical roots

-The custom of guising at Halloween in North America was first recorded in 1911, when a newspaper in Kingston, Ontario reported children going "guising" around the neighborhood.
+The custom of guising at Halloween in North America was first recorded in 1911, when a newspaper in Kingston, Ontario reported children "guising" around the neighborhood.
 In 19th century America, Halloween was often celebrated with costume parades and "licentious revelries."
 However, efforts were made to "domesticate" the festival to conform with Victorian-era morality.
-Halloween was made into a private rather than public holiday, celebrations involving liquor and sensuality were de-emphasized, and only children were expected to celebrate the festival.
+Halloween was made into a private rather than public holiday.
+Celebrations involving liquor and sensuality were de-emphasized, and only children were expected to celebrate the festival.

 Early Halloween costumes emphasized the gothic nature of Halloween and were aimed primarily at children.
-Costumes were also made at home or using items (such as make-up) that could be purchased and utilized to create a costume.
+Costumes were also made at home or using items (such as make-up) that could be purchased.
 In the 1930s, A. S. Fishbach, Ben Cooper, and other firms began mass-producing Halloween costumes for sale in stores as trick-or-treating became popular in North America.
 Halloween costumes are often designed to imitate supernatural and scary beings.
 Costumes are traditionally those of monsters such as vampires, werewolves, zombies, ghosts, and scarecrows.
 Pop culture began to influence costumes after World War II as costume production became more prevalent.
 By the late 20th century, television and movie characters, sexually suggestive, and "campy" costumes rose in popularity with the participation of more adults.